opencaesar/oml-tutorials/docs/tools.md

     <img src="assets/img/Rosetta-Download.png" width="100%" style="border:1px groove black;"/>

-1. Unzip the archive on your local drive to get the Rosetta app.
+1. Unzip the archive to some folder on your local drive to get the Rosetta app.

-    > On Mac OS, subsequently run the following command in Terminal.
+    Note: If you're on Mac, run this command in terminal to get around the issue that the app is not signed.

      ```javascript
       $xttr -cr <path/to/Rosetta.app>
      ```

-### Install from Docker Image ### {#install-from-docker-image}

-> TBD

-## Run Rosetta Workbench ## {#run-rosetta-workbench}

-1. Navigate to the Rosetta app icon and double click it to open.
+1. Navigate to the Rosetta app icon and double click to run it.

     <img src="assets/img/splash.bmp" width="100%"/>